open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-issues.md

 On GitHub, each repository has a section where issues can be added, discussed, and fixed as a means of categorizing and addressing problems we find.
 Issues are often opened by our team to fix software bugs on the BeLL and in our code.

-NOTE: Issues are not just about adding to the wiki, but can also involve removing repetitive or unnecessary code or content.
+NOTE: Issues are not just about adding to the wiki, but can also involve removing repetitive or unnecessary code or content. (please refer to [#1108](https://github.com/open-learning-exchange/open-learning-exchange.github.io/issues/1108))

 We encourage you to file as many issues as you can, no matter how big or small.
 If you notice something but are not sure how to solve it, file an issue anyway to let others know about it so it can be fixed.
 Strive to provide as much value as possible with the issues you submit.
 By doing so, you will better support the community and improve this section for all.